arya-analytics/delta/docs/rfc/220716-ontology.md

 If we're exposing the resource through an API, we can serialize the Data to JSON and return it to the client, where they can parse the fields as they wish.

-The problem with this approach can be seen when attempting to implement an ABAC authorization system.
-When defining a policy, how do we extract the fields from the resource?
-The only way to do this is to use reflection, which makes me very unhappy.
+This approach is extremely general and loosely coupled, but poses problems when the caller wants to parse the data.
+This can be illustrated when attempting to implement an ABAC authorization system.
+When defining a policy, how do we extract specific attributes from the resource?
+For example, we may allow or deny access to a channel depending on its `Channel.NodeID` field.
+The only way to access this field is through reflection, which I'd like to avoid.

+### String-Value Maps

-Another approach is to use a `fiber` styled design where the concrete data is stored in a string-value map:
+Another approach is to use a `fiber.Map` styled design where the resource is stored in a string-value map:

 ```go